availproject/avail/README.md

 --tx-state-rpc-max-stored-block-count <TX_STATE_RPC_MAX_STORED_BLOCK_COUNT>
     The maximum number of blocks preserved and stored in the transaction state RPC database.

 	The default is 7 days' worth of blocks.
-    [default: 30240]
+Cannot be less than 10 [default: 30240]

---tx-state-logging-interval <TX_STATE_LOGGING_INTERVAL>
+--tx-state-rpc-logging-interval <TX_STATE_RPC_LOGGING_INTERVAL>
     Logging interval for transaction state, in milliseconds.
 A lower value results in more frequent log updates.

     The default is 300_000 milliseconds (300 seconds).